 This makes it very quick and easy to grab information such as your account details for a given service.
 It also helps reduce manual copying and pasting because you don’t need to go back and forth between the source file and the destination file.

-There are several ways to do this in Vim but my favorite method is using Ctrl+K followed by Up/Down Arrow.
+There are several ways to do this in Vi including using Ctrl+K followed by Up/Down Arrow.